AguaClara/Textbook/Sedimentation/Sed_Intro.rst

 To answer this question, think about the two extremes of our reactor.

 - We could have a small particle entering the reactor at the top, defining the critical path in the same "worst case scenario".
 This particle would not be successfully captured by the tank because its terminal velocity is less than the capture velocity, meaning that it doesn't have enough time in the reactor to settle.
 - We could have a small particle entering the reactor near the bottom, in a "best case scenario".
 In this case, the particle does not have a large distance to fall because it is already close to the bottom of the tank.
-Small particles entering the reactor may be able to be caputured by a tank designed for particles 35 :math:`\mu m` or larger, but it depends on the height at which they enter the reactor.
+Small particles entering the reactor may be able to be caputured by a tank designed for particles 35 :math:`\mu m` or larger, but it depends on the height at which they enter the reactor as shown in :numref:`figure_horizontal_flow_tank_small_capture`.

 .. _figure_horizontal_flow_tank_small_capture: